Positive Parenting – The Positive Discipline Way

 - Encouragement (instead of praise).
 Encouragement notices effort and improvement, not just success, and builds long term self-esteem and empowerment.

 Positive Discipline provides parents, caregivers, and teachers an alternative to punitive punishment and gratuitous praise.
-Bridget Morgan, LMFT is a Certified Positive Discipline Parent Educator at Creative Family Counseling and she is excited to coach families in this unique approach.
+Some therapists at Creative Family Counseling are Certified Positive Discipline Parent Educators and enjoy coaching families in this unique approach.